abhiSyncd/Java-Threads-Step-By-Step/README.md

 **4 - [Executor-Framework](https://github.com/abhiSyncd/Java-Threads-Step-By-Step/tree/master/1-d-CreatingThreads-Executors)**

-      i) Need of Executor|Thread Pool
+    1) Need of Executor|Thread Pool

-     ii) Potential Risks of Using a Thread Pool :
+    2) Potential Risks of Using a Thread Pool :

-    iii) Ideal Thread Pool Size :
+    3) Ideal Thread Pool Size :

-     iv) Java Implementation of Thread Pools
+    5) Java Implementation of Thread Pools
            - The Executors class and Executor interface
            - Fork-Join Pool

-     v) Types of Thread Pool in Executors class
+    6) Types of Thread Pool in Executors class
        - newSingleThreadExecutor()
        - newFixedThreadPool(int poolsize)
        - newCachedThreadPool()
        - newScheduledThreadPool(int poolsize)

-     vi) Types of Methods in ExecutorService to execute Threads :
+    7) Types of Methods in ExecutorService to execute Threads :
        - execute(Runnable)         : Multiple runnables can be submitted to MULTIPLE execute() methods
        - submit(Runnable)          : Multiple runnables can be submitted to MULTIPLE submit() methods
        - submit(Callable)          : Multiple callables can be submitted to MULTIPLE submit() methods
        - invokeAll(List<Callable>) : List<callables> can be submitted to ONE invokeAll() method
                                      Returns a List<Future> holding their status and results when ALL Tasks completes
        - invokeAny(List<Callable>) : List<callables> can be submitted to ONE invokeAny() method

 ###################################################################################